Ownership & Transferability of DOTs (Digital Ownership Tokens)

 -

-The Exception: A transfer is permitted only in the event of the holder’s death, allowing the DOT to be passed to a designated beneficiary.
-This ensures the long-term integrity and exclusivity of the Medal.
+The Exception: A transfer is permitted only in the event of the holder’s death, allowing the DOT to pass to a designated beneficiary.
+This preserves the long-term integrity and exclusivity of the Medal.

 2. Non-Tradable Status

-XDRIP DOTs are designed as participatory utility tokens, not financial products.
+XDRIP DOTs are designed as participatory utility collectibles, not financial products.
 They:

 -